Jinsha River: Gradients

 The upper course of the river falls about 14 feet per mile (2.7 m/km).
 Below Batang in Sichuan, the gradient gradually decreases to about 8 feet per mile (1.5 m/km) but the Jinsha is not navigable.
 Its upper course through the gorges, particularly, is more of an obstacle than an aid to transportation.

 Dams

 The Jinsha is being heavily developed, primarily for hydroelectric power.
 By March 2014, a total of 25 dams were completed, under construction or planned for the river.
 Those dams are listed below from downstream to upstream.
 After completion of the Baihetan Dam in 2022, five of the largest hydroelectric power stations in the world with sizes of at least 3,000 MW, are on the river.
 When all the hydropower stations are in operation on the Jinsha River, they constitute the world’s largest clean energy corridor.
+However, some of these dams (e.g. Gangtuo Dam) are being developed in Tibet and local protests have been violently suppressed by Chinese authorities, leading to concerns of human rights violations.